12 Easy Anthems for Your Summer Choir

 A traditional spiritual with a familiar verse-chorus structure.
 "The beginning employs a unique treatment of the word "Hush" that emphasizes the last two letters of the word in a remarkably effective way.
 Including dramatic unison passages and a short solo section with characteristic background figures, this is exceptionally easy to put together.”
 Sing a cappella or lightly double parts on the piano.

-9. Christ Has Broken Down the Wall (Miller)
+9. Love Has Broken Down the Wall (Miller)

 SATB

-"Set in a gospel style, the piece reminds us that "we're accepted as we are," that "peace and love are freely offered" by God, and that God has called us to "join our hearts as one" in all that we go through."
+"Set in a gospel style, the piece reminds us that ‘we're accepted as we are,’ that ‘peace and love are freely offered’, and that we are called to ‘join our hearts as one’ in all that we go through."

 10. Soon and Very Soon (arr.
 Schrader)